vassar-robotics/navrim-phosphobot/README.md

 2. **Control your Robot**: Donwload the Meta Quest app, connect it to your robot, start teleoperating it.

 3. **Record a Dataset**: Record a dataset using the app.
-Do the same gesture 30 times to create a dataset.
+Do the same gesture 30-50 times (depending on the task complexity) to create a dataset.

 4. **Install the Package**: